-The report, “Supporting Local Businesses and Workers: Economic Impacts of Oliver’s Market,” is the fourth in a series conducted by Dr. Robert Eyler, business consultant and professor of economics at Sonoma State University.
-Previous reports were published in 2011, 2016 and 2020.
-The new research, based on 2024 data, shows Oliver’s Market continues to create stronger local economic impacts than non-local grocers and retailers of comparable size.
+Based on 2024 data, the “Supporting Local Businesses and Workers: Economic Impacts of Oliver’s Market” report is the fourth in a series conducted by Robert Eyler, business consultant and economics professor at Sonoma State University.

-• Greater circulation of dollars locally: Oliver’s creates over 41 percent more local business revenue impacts than a non-local retailer.
+- Greater circulation of dollars locally – Oliver’s creates over 41 percent more local business revenue impacts than a non-local retailer.
 For every $100 spent at Oliver’s, $185 in economic activity is generated within the Sonoma County economy.

-“At Oliver’s, we are passionate about the economic power of shopping locally for locally made products and the resulting benefits we all enjoy when more of our money stays in our county, funding local services and jobs,” said Scott Gross, general manager, Oliver’s Markets.
-“The data shown in Dr. Eyler’s study identifies tangible evidence that the benefits of shopping local are real.
-It is also gratifying to see how the ‘ripples’ made by these choices have grown in impact since the original study.”
+“At Oliver’s, we are passionate about the economic power of shopping locally for locally made products and the resulting benefits we all enjoy when more of our money stays in our county, funding local services and jobs,” said Scott Gross, general manager.

 The full report is available at www.oliversmarket.com/partner.